IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 Like we said: there were a lot of tests in order to be thorough.

-It's worth mentioning that some branches appear low, but this is simply due to a lot of them only being available *outside* of the test environment (in development or production).
+It's worth mentioning that some branch coverage appears low, but this is largely due to a lot of them only being available *outside* of the test environment (in development or production).

-With some error handling being coded directly into the functions (mentioned above - with the front end form validation), the tests being completed are only covering the 'success' condition; not the error itself.
+Some other branches were for catching specific cases which later changes to the code made (theoretically) unreachable.
+With some error handling being coded directly into the functions (mentioned above - with the front end form validation), the tests being completed cannot cover some of the error-handling branches.
 Hence, when we run coverage, it pretty much says *"You tested this function, but you only tested half the branches"*.

 ![test coverage](docs/testCoverage.png)